 The term “Clinical” throughout this handbook will be used in reference to both the experience in the hospital emergency department as well as ambulance ride time.
 The clinical component consists of hands-on emergency room experience in the care of individuals with various traumatic/emergent medical conditions, as well as training in the use of medical equipment and materials.
 Clinical takes place at area hospitals in partnership with the college: Rush-Copley Medical Center, 2000 Ogden Ave., Aurora; Northwestern Medicine Delnor Hospital, 300 Randall Rd., Geneva; or Prime Mercy Medical Center, 1325 N. Highland Ave., Aurora.
 Students must complete a minimum of twenty (20) hours of emergency room clinical at one of these locations and in the prescribed time frame as indicated by the lead instructor.
 Procedures for scheduling times will be given by the instructor.
 Students are responsible for scheduling their own hours.

 The clinical component will also require students to complete one (1) eight-hour ambulance ride along with a Fire Department or Private Ambulance Company.
 The location for the ride along must be pre-approved by the lead instructor.
 Students are permitted to complete their ride time at their place of employment.
 Any student securing their own location for the ambulance ride must get the appropriate form completed and returned to the instructor before any ride time begins.
-Student who do not secure their own ambulance ride time location will be assigned a location by the instructor.
+Students who do not secure their own ambulance ride time location will be assigned a location by the instructor.

 Students who are not successfully passing the class, or meeting the minimum attendance standard, will not be permitted to attend any component of the clinical field experience.